30 January 2020

 The report got positive feedback from the client.
-It helped them realise how many security risks and gaps there were in their system.
-My recommendations helped them prioritise and solve the most important issues connected to the security of the system.
+It helped them realize how many security risks and gaps there were in their system.
+My recommendations helped them prioritize and solve the most important issues connected to the security of the system.

 Most common security risks

-Basing on the vulnerabilities mentioned above, it’s easy to point out some real security risks which could have happened if the app like that appeared on the production environment.
+Based on the vulnerabilities mentioned above, it’s easy to point out some real security risks which could have happened if an app like that appeared in the production environment.
 I’ll focus on three of the most important vulnerabilities.

-Signing in.
 No password validation could have led to the situation in which an account is taken over by an unauthorized person.
 If the login was a simple email address or a basic “name.surname” model, the risk would be significantly higher.
-Additionally, some other employees could have logged in with someone’s credentials and learn everything about their personal data or salary.
+Additionally, some other employees could have logged in with someone’s credentials and learned everything about their personal data or salary.

 Also, a risk of buffer overload caused by the use of too long password might have caused some serious efficiency problems.
 Obviously, it’s something you can’t accept from a purely business perspective.
 Moreover, there was no protection from potential brute force attacks.